tmg0/oxrun/README.md

 - Type: `false | string`
 - Default: `false`

-You can also use `oxrun` as a module, for import or transform `ts` files.

 ### `oxrun.import`

+You can also use `oxrun` as a module, for import / transform `ts` files.

 - Type: `() => Module`